hearthforpc-oss/Hearth/README.md

 Hearth keeps everyone in sync without any manual steps:

-- **When Hearth opens** — it immediately pulls any newer worlds from Drive before you do anything
+- **When Hearth opens** — it checks Drive for any newer worlds and pulls them before you do anything
-- **When a game is detected launching** — Hearth pulls the latest version of all shared worlds before you reach the main menu
+- **When a game is detected launching** — Hearth locks all shared worlds and pulls the latest version before you reach the main menu
-- **While Hearth is running** — it checks Drive every 10 seconds and pulls any changes automatically
+- **While you're in game** — Hearth backs up your save locally every 25 minutes
-- **When you close a game** — Hearth waits 20 seconds then pushes your save to Drive and clears the lock
+- **When you close a game** — Hearth waits for your save file to finish writing, then pushes it to Drive and clears the lock
+- **Every 10 minutes** — Hearth checks for any stale locks on your own worlds and clears them if the game is no longer running
+- **Every 30 minutes** — Hearth checks that your Google Drive folder is still accessible and warns you if it isn't

 You should never need to click Sync Now for normal play.
 It is there as a manual override if you need it.